 The Package Assisting Small Exporters (PASE) is a $15 million grant programme for small exporters administered by the Department of Agriculture and Water Resources.
 The PASE programme funds activities aimed at improving market access for small exporters.

-Download our guidelines and application templates
+Download our guidelines

 If you have difficulty accessing these files, visit